Garage Apartments: How to Find Them in 2025

 Common Benefits of Garage Apartments

-Cons of Apartments with Garages
+What Are the Cons of Apartments with Garages?

 • Cost: Apartments with garages typically come with higher price tags than those without.
-Garages are highly-coveted amenities, especially in major cities where parking may be scarce.
+Garages are highly coveted amenities, especially in major cities where parking may be scarce.
 Be prepared to face a lot of competition for apartments with garages.

 • May Have Limited Space: If you have a larger vehicle or a household with multiple vehicles, you may find that an apartment with a garage doesn’t have enough space to accommodate your needs.